 If the battery health is good, this will be shown as OK (in green).
 If the battery health is cold, dead, overheating, overvoltage or some other unspecified failure, the health is shown as NOK (in red).
-An unknown battery health is shown in orange.
+Unknown battery health is shown in orange.
+Note: battery discharge is tested in the last test (Stress Test).

 The charge socket is tested by inserting a charging cable.
 When a USB or AC charging cable is inserted and the device starts charging, the charging socket status will change to “OK”.
 This tests the USB power connections.